0xPolygon/Polygon-Funding-Proposals/PFPs/PFP-04.md

 * Incentivize real on-chain behavior, measured via TVL, volume, retention, and network usage
 * Achieve sustained liquidity and engagement
 * Build comparative data on cost-per-outcome across verticals
-* Provide direct support to protocols scaling their presence on Polygon PoS
+* Provide direct support to protocols scaling their presence on the Polygon chain

 #### Program 1.2 \- Seed Liquidity Deployment Program

-The Seed Liquidity Deployment Program allocates funding to early-stage or strategic protocols on Polygon PoS to bootstrap liquidity, increase market confidence, and accelerate usage.
+The Seed Liquidity Deployment Program allocates funding to early-stage or strategic protocols on Polygon chain to bootstrap liquidity, increase market confidence, and accelerate usage.
 POL (or USDC or other token) is deployed directly into on-chain pools or vaults and retrieved after a defined term.

 This program does not provide grants or permanent liquidity.
 Deployments are milestone-informed and time-bound (60-180 days).
 The goal is to increase protocol surface area, deepen initial TVL, and catalyze usage without selling POL or issuing emissions.